About SEM rules

 - Action: The action that occurs when the rule is triggered.

 When you create a new rule, or change an existing rule, you are working on a local copy of the rule.
 The SEM Manager cannot use the rule change until you activate it.
 Activating a rule tells the SEM Manager to reload its enabled rules and upload updates from your local copies.

 Enable rules whenever you create a new rule, edit an existing rule, or change the test mode status.
 Otherwise, the SEM Manager will not recognize your changes.
 After enabling rules, SEM begins processing rules.

 Check your console for

-InternalRuleFired events using either a filter or nDepth search.
+InternalRuleFired events using a filter (or nDepth search in the legacy Flare console).
 These events will show the triggered rule and when it occurred.